khank8476/khank8476.github.io/README.md

 ### 👋 I'm Kamran Khan

-A Professional Digital Marketer and Passionate Web Developer.
+A Professional Digital Marketer and Passionate Web Developer from India.

 I'm working as a freelancer and provide professional services to clients.
 A believer in long term partnerships built with Honesty and Integrity.